Beslan school siege: Government response

 In general, the criticism was rejected by the Russian government.
 President Vladimir Putin specifically dismissed the foreign criticism as Cold War mentality and said that the West wants to "pull the strings so that Russia won't raise its head."

 The Russian government defended the use of tanks and other heavy weaponry, arguing that it was used only after surviving hostages escaped from the school.
 However, this contradicts the eyewitness accounts, including by the reporters and former hostages.
 According to the survivors and other witnesses, many hostages were seriously wounded and could not possibly escape by themselves, while others were kept by the terrorists as human shields and moved through the building.

 Deputy Prosecutor General of Russia Nikolai Shepel, acting as deputy prosecutor at the trial of the sole surviving attacker, found no fault with the security forces in handling the siege, "According to the conclusions of the investigation, the expert commission did not find any violations that could be responsible for the harmful consequences."
 Shepel acknowledged that commandos fired flamethrowers, but said this could not have sparked the fire that caused most of the deaths; he also said that the troops did not use napalm during the attack.

-To address doubts, in 2005 Putin launched a Duma parliamentary investigation led by Alexander Torshin, resulting in the report which criticised the federal government only indirectly and instead put blame for "a whole number of blunders and shortcomings" on local authorities.
+To address doubts, in 2005, Putin launched a Duma parliamentary investigation led by Aleksandr Torshin, resulting in the report which criticised the federal government only indirectly and instead put blame for "a whole number of blunders and shortcomings" on local authorities.
 The findings of the federal and the North Ossetian commissions differed widely in many main aspects.

 In 2005, previously unreleased documents by the national commission in Moscow were made available to Der Spiegel.
 According to the paper, "instead of calling for self-criticism in the wake of the disaster, the commission recommended the Russian government to crack down harder."